William S. Reese

 Bill has a strong interest in and experience of working with the business community, and in building powerful public-private partnerships.
 He serves on two mixed corporate-NGO boards that counsel supply chains.
 ICTI-CARE collaborates with international toy manufacturers, with special attention on Chinese operations.
 He is also a board member of WRAP, the Worldwide Responsible Assembly Production, which certifies apparel and footwear suppliers to global brands and major retailers.
-Bill was a member of the International Workforce Development Advisory Committee of the Management and Training Corporation, the largest Job Corps contractor in the U.S. In 2009, Bill was elected to the board of the Alcatel-Lucent Foundation, guiding its philanthropic and community investment programs around the world.
+Bill was a member of the International Workforce Development Advisory Committee of the Management and Training Corporation, the largest Job Corps contractor in the U.S. Bill also served on the board of the Alcatel-Lucent Foundation, guiding its philanthropic and community investment programs around the world.

 Previously, Bill was treasurer, board chair, and chairman of the Standards and Membership Committees of InterAction, the trade association/coalition of 200 US-based non-profits working in international development and humanitarian assistance.
 He also was treasurer of Episcopal Relief and Development, and board secretary of Women Thrive Worldwide.
 Over the last three decades he has served on the boards of the Independent Sector, the Basic Education Coalition, Eureka Communities, Amigos de las Americas, the Brazilian American Cultural Institute, the Alliance for International Educational and Cultural Exchange, the Washington Office on Latin America, the International Development Conference, the Rondon-Roosevelt Center (in Rio de Janeiro), Fundación para la Educación Superior/USA, COLEAD (Coalition for American Leadership Abroad), Child Hope International, and the Friends of the Art Museum of the Americas (OAS).
 He was vice chair of the Debt for Development Coalition and Finance for Development, Inc.

 A Dean’s List graduate of Stanford University in 1970, Bill majored in political science and Latin American relations.
 He did graduate work at the George Washington University’s School of International and Public Affairs and taught U.S. diplomatic history.
 He attended the Stanford Executive Program at the Graduate School of Business in 1995.
 He resides in Washington, D.C.
 Bill and his wife, Suzanne M. Frederick, have four adult children.

 - Languages: English, Portuguese